Spencer Rascoff

-Spencer Rascoff (born October 24, 1975) is an American entrepreneur and businessman.
-He is the co-founder and former chief executive officer of Zillow Group, as well as one of the co-founders of Hotwire.com.
-Rascoff was on the board of directors of Palantir.
+Spencer Rascoff (born October 24, 1975) is an American entrepreneur and businessman who serves as the chief executive officer of Match Group.
+He is the co-founder of Zillow Group, Pacaso, dot.la, Hotwire.com, and has created multiple startups through 75 & Sunny Ventures, his family office.

 Early life and education

-Rascoff is Jewish.
-He was born to Jane and Joseph Rascoff.
-His father was a business manager and tour producer for numerous well known musicians including The Rolling Stones, U2, and Paul Simon.
+Rascoff was born to Jane and Joseph Rascoff.
+His father was a business manager and tour producer for numerous well known musicians including the Rolling Stones, U2, and Paul Simon.
 Rascoff grew up in New York and then Los Angeles, where he attended Harvard-Westlake.
 He received a degree in 1997 from Harvard University.

 Career

 After graduating from college, Rascoff worked as a private equity investor at TPG Capital and also as an investment banker at Goldman Sachs.

-Hotwire.com

 In 1999, at the age of 24, Rascoff co-founded Hotwire.com, a leading Internet travel company, which a few years later was sold to InterActiveCorp for $685 million.
 Rascoff then served as vice president of lodging for Expedia before leaving to co-found Zillow.